ryangjchandler/interpret.rs/src/the-language.md

 Both of our interpreter architectures will implement the same language.
 For simplicity, we'll be implementing a language that looks a lot like JavaScript.

+You can name your language anything you like.
+This book will refer to the language as SimpleScript.

-Below is a small block of code that demonstrates all of the features our language will have:
+Below is a small block of code that demonstrates some of SimpleScript's features:

 ```js
 // This is a variable declaration.